thingsboard/thingsboard.github.io/company/index.md

 <br/>

-ThingsBoard OÜ is a software development company founded in 2017 that is a main contributor and maintainer of ThingsBoard - the leading IoT platform.
+## Who we are?

-ThingsBoard OÜ is a private Estonian company with registration code 14257777.
+ThingsBoard OU is a private Estonian company founded in 2016 with RnD center in Kyiv, Ukraine.

-The main headquarters are located in Kiev, Ukraine.
+We are main contributor and maintainer of ThingsBoard open-source IoT Platform.

+## Our mission

+We deliver and constantly improve scalable, robust and affordable IoT Platform that dramatically reduces time-to-market for life-changing IoT solutions.
+We also help companies to deliver great IoT products based on ThingsBoard.

 <br/>